mscheltienne/nmod-wiki/doc/tms/magstim-bistim.rst

     .. tab-item:: Connections

-        To use the `BiStim²`_ as a paired-pulse stimulation with a single coil, the 2 stimulators must be connected to the appendix on the left side of the stimulator ``A``, and the coil must be connected to the same appendix.
+        To use the `BiStim²`_ as a paired-pulse stimulation with a single :term:`coil`, the 2 stimulators must be connected to the appendix on the left side of the stimulator ``A``, and the :term:`coil` must be connected to the same appendix.

         .. image:: ../_static/magstim/bistim-coil-connection.png
             :align: center